 By the 1909-1910 winter season, Charles and Annie (Butts) Traiser had made 530 Beacon their home.
 They previously had lived in Newton.

 Charles Traiser was a cigar manufacturer and dealer in the firm founded by his father, Henry Traiser & Co.

 Annie Traiser died in February of 1913.
 Charles Traiser continued to live at 530 Beacon with their only child, Marion Jeannette Traiser.
 By the 1914-1915 winter season, they had been joined by his mother-in-law, Susan Angeline (Dunbar) Butts, the widow of James H. Butts.

 Marion Traiser married in June of 1915 to Joseph Blake Thaxter, Jr. After their marriage, they lived at 530 Beacon with her father and grandmother during the 1916-1917 winter season, after which they moved to Marblehead.

-Charles and Eva Traiser continued to live at 530 Beacon during the 1920-1921 winter season, but moved to Milton soon thereafter.
+Charles and Eva Traiser continued to live at 530 Beacon during the 1920-1921 winter season, but moved thereafter to Milton.

-In June of 1996, it applied for (and subsequently received) permission to renovate the entire house and to add a penthouse.
+In June of 1996, the fraternity applied for (and subsequently received) permission to renovate the entire house and to add a penthouse.